maxio-com/stoplight-platform-developer-docs/docs/basics/Subscriptions.md

 For more information about the self-service card update public page, please see [the following](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#obtaining-the-self-service-page-url).

-Your users can also self-service update their payment method if using the Chargify Billing Portal feature, please see [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#updating-payment-information-via-the-billing-portal) for more information.
+Your users can also self-service update their payment method if using the Advanced Billing Portal feature, please see [here](https://maxio-chargify.zendesk.com/hc/en-us/articles/5404759627021#updating-payment-information-via-the-billing-portal) for more information.

 ### Updating via API

-Updating the API is very useful in situations where you are more directly integrating with Chargify.
+Updating the API is very useful in situations where you are more directly integrating with Advanced Billing.

 There are many methods of performing this action via the API, you can: